-As shown in Figure 1, in 2023, an estimated 569,683 tons (57 million PTEs1) of California-generated waste tires were managed.
-California waste tires flowed to nine different market segments.
-These segments are grouped into three subtotal categories; Recycled, Disposal Related, and Disposal.
-Factors such as federal interest rate increases, which rose four percent from June 2022 to July 2023, and were used to tame inflation, increased transportation and business costs and fueled fears of a 2023 recession.
-These factors along with overseas TDM markets impacted disposal related export markets and disposal tonnage in California.
-As well the Crumb Rubber and TDP markets stagnated or slightly decreased in 2023.
+As shown in Figure 1, an estimated 569,684 tons, or 57 million passenger tire equivalents (PTEs)1, of California-generated waste tires were managed in 2023.
+California waste tires flowed to nine different market segments, which are grouped into three subtotal categories: Recycling, Disposal-Related, and Disposal.

+Factors such as federal interest rate increases, which rose 4% from June 2022 to July 2023, and increased transportation and business costs fueled fears of a 2023 recession.
+These factors, along with changes in overseas tire-derived material (TDM) markets, impacted disposal-related export markets and disposal tonnage in California.
+Additionally, the crumb rubber and tire-derived product (TDP) markets stagnated or slightly decreased in 2023.